lnxpy/pyaction/docs/index.md

     ```

 ## In Theory
-Custom GitHub Actions can be made in the following ways.
+Custom GitHub Actions can be developed in three ways.

 * Docker-based Actions
 * Javascript Actions